globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/2017-03-14-Water-Window-Challenge-Winners-Announced.md

 <img src="{{ site.baseurl }}/img/news/2017_03_14_banner1.jpg" alt="">

-Twelve innovative projects will share a US$10 million competition pool to tackle flooding in some of the world’s most vulnerable communities.
+Twelve innovative projects will share a US$10 million competition pool to tackle flooding in some of the world's most vulnerable communities.

 The partnership between the Global Resilience Partnership (GRP) and Z Zurich Foundation of Zurich Insurance, sees grants of up to US$1m awarded to teams offering innovative solutions to issues affecting flood-prone communities in the Sahel, Horn of Africa and South and Southeast Asia.